Reviewed for accuracy by the PayoutMath team — US sellers and creators who use these platforms · Last verified 25 April 2026

 Distributors: when the choice matters

-TuneCore takes 0% of royalties for $18/year flat.
-CD Baby takes 9% with no annual fee.
-TuneCore takes 0% with a per-release annual fee.
-Amuse takes 0% (with discretionary recoupable advances on selected artists).
+TuneCore takes 0% of royalties for a flat annual fee (from $24.99/year on the Rising Artist plan).
+CD Baby takes 9% with no annual fee, charging a one-time per-release fee instead.
+Amuse takes 0% on its free tier (with discretionary recoupable advances on selected artists), or 0% with a paid annual plan for faster delivery.

 The crossover maths: - At $200/year of gross royalties: TuneCore $18 = CD Baby’s 9% ($18).
 Above this, TuneCore wins. - At $1,000/year: TuneCore $18 vs CD Baby $90.
 TuneCore saves $72. - At $5,000/year: TuneCore $18 vs CD Baby $450.
 TuneCore saves $432.